voxpupuli/puppet-stash/README.md

 -------------
 This module also allows for direct customization of the JVM, following [atlassians recommendations](https://confluence.atlassian.com/display/JIRA/Setting+Properties+and+Options+on+Startup)

-This is especially useful for setting properties such as http/https proxy settings.
+This is especially useful for setting properties such as HTTP/https proxy settings.

-Support has also been added for reverse proxying stash via apache or nginx.
+Support has also been added for reverse proxying stash via Apache or nginx.

 ```puppet
   class { 'stash':